 What is a Direct Cost?

-Direct cost is an accounting term that describes any type of debit that can be directly attributable to a cost object.
+Direct cost is an accounting term that describes any type of expenditure that can be directly attributable to a cost object.
 Cost objects can take many different forms, which we will analyze below.
 Direct costs are correlated and causative of an object.

 - Direct cost is an accounting term that describes costs that can be directly attributable to a cost object.